Gene Stratton-Porter: Novels

 Although it was published anonymously in 1893, circumstantial evidence suggests that Stratton-Porter's first book was The Strike at Shane's.
 However, Stratton-Porter never acknowledged that she had written it and its author was never revealed.

 Bobbs-Merrill published her first, full-length attributed novel, The Song of the Cardinal (1903), about a red bird living along the Wabash River.
 The book explained how birds lived in the wild and also included her photographs.
 Although the novel was a modest commercial success and was warmly received by literary critics, Stratton-Porter's publisher believed that nature stories would not become as popular as romance novels.
 For her second novel, Stratton-Porter decided to combine nature and romance.
 Freckles (1904), which was published by Doubleday, Page and Company, became a bestseller.
 The book's popularity among readers helped to launch her career as a successful novelist, despite its lackluster reviews from critics.

 A Girl of the Limberlost (1909), which was highly successful and her best-known work, brought her worldwide recognition.
 Its central character, Elnora Comstock, a lonely, poverty-stricken girl living on a farm in Adams County, goes to the Limberlost Swamp to escape from her troubles and earns money to pay for her education by collecting and selling moth specimens.
-The main character's strong, individualistic nature are similar to Stratton-Porter's.
+The main character's strong, individualistic nature is similar to Stratton-Porter's.
 Literary critics called the novel a "well written" and "wholesome story."
 Initial sales of her third novel, At the Foot of the Rainbow (1907), about two friends who enjoy fishing and trapping, were "disappointing," but Stratton-Porter reached the peak of her popularity with the publication of her next novel, The Harvester (1911), which centers around David Langston, who harvests and in turn sells medicinal herbs, and his love interest, Ruth Jameson, who embodies his ideal partner.
 It reached number one on the best-seller list in 1912.

 Freckles (1904), A Girl of the Limberlost (1909), and The Harvester (1911) are set in the wooded wetlands and swamps of northeast Indiana.
 Stratton-Porter loved the area and its wildlife and had documented them extensively.
 Inexpensive reprints of Freckles and A Girl of the Limberlost brought Stratton-Porter to the public's attention in the United States as well as abroad.
 Translations of her book into other languages also increased her international audience.
 In 1910, when Stratton-Porter reached a long-term agreement with Doubleday, Page and Company to publish her books, she agreed to provide one manuscript each year, alternating between novels and nonfiction nature books.